JustenMX/ntu-springboot-activities/README.md

 ### Phase 1: Initial API Setup

-- **Status:** Completed
+**Status:** Completed

-Developed a small-scale expenses API with various functions and endpoints within the controller layer.
+- Developed a small-scale expenses API with various functions and endpoints within the controller layer.

 ### Phase 2: Code Refactoring and Architecture Enhancement

-- **Status:** Completed
+**Status:** Completed

-Refactored the codebase to adopt a structured architecture with data, service, and controller layers.
-Leveraged new concepts and practices to improve the project's scalability and maintainability.
+- Refactored the codebase to adopt a structured architecture with data, service, and controller layers.
+- Leveraged new concepts and practices to improve the project's scalability and maintainability.

 ### Phase 3: Data Layer Implementation

-- **Status:** Completed
+**Status:** Completed

-Created the ExpensesRepository for data management, initially using an ArrayList.
-Explored basic data handling techniques as the project took its initial shape.
+- Created the ExpensesRepository for data management, initially using an ArrayList.
+- Explored basic data handling techniques as the project took its initial shape.

 ### Phase 4: API Documentation with Swagger and OpenAPI

-- **Status:** Completed
+**Status:** Completed

-Set up comprehensive API documentation using Swagger and OpenAPI.
-Improved project documentation practices and enhanced user experience.
+- Set up comprehensive API documentation using Swagger and OpenAPI.
+- Improved project documentation practices and enhanced user experience.

 ![Swagger](assets/scr1.png)

 ### Phase 5: Code Refinement and Expansion

-- **Status:** Completed
+**Status:** Completed

-Continued code refactoring with a focus on improving the controller layer's readability.
-Embraced newfound knowledge to expand the project's capabilities and structure.
+- Continued code refactoring with a focus on improving the controller layer's readability.
+- Embraced newfound knowledge to expand the project's capabilities and structure.

 ### Phase 6: Integration with In-Memory H2 Database and JPA

-- **Status:** Completed
+**Status:** Completed

-Integrated the project with an in-memory H2 database using Java Persistence API (JPA).
-Gained insights into database integration, further expanding the project's scope.
+- Integrated the project with an in-memory H2 database using Java Persistence API (JPA).
+- Gained insights into database integration, further expanding the project's scope.

 ### Phase 7: Further Code Refactoring

-- **Status:** Completed
+**Status:** Completed

-Conducted additional code refactoring across various aspects of the project.
-Added a new Interface class and established OneToMany and ManyToOne relationships to current Expenses and Customer classes.
-Added nested routes to add Expenses to Customer classes.
-Applied enhanced coding practices and patterns to accommodate new learnings.
+- Conducted additional code refactoring across various aspects of the project.
+- Added a new Interface class and established OneToMany and ManyToOne relationships to current Expenses and Customer classes.
+- Added nested routes to add Expenses to Customer classes.
+- Applied enhanced coding practices and patterns to accommodate new learnings.

 ![Customer](assets/scr2.png)
 ![Swagger](assets/scr3.png)

 ### Phase 8: Future Steps

-- **Status:** Ongoing
+**Status:** Completed

-Planned future steps, including integrating the project with a PostgreSQL database for enhanced scalability and persistence.
+In this phase, significant enhancements were made to improve the project's scalability, error handling, and data persistence capabilities.

+- Implemented new exception handlers to refine error management and provide more informative responses to clients.
+- Updated the global exception handler to ensure consistent and meaningful error responses across all endpoints.
+- Adjusted the controller and service layers to seamlessly integrate with the new exception handlers, improving overall error handling flow.
+- Initiated the migration process from H2 to PostgreSQL, laying the foundation for a more robust and scalable data storage solution.
+- Utilized Hibernate annotations and features to optimize the mapping of Customer and Expense fields for improved data retrieval and manipulation.

+### Phase 9: Testing and Quality Assurance

+**Status:** Work in Progress

+In Phase 9, the focus shifts towards ensuring the reliability and quality of the application through rigorous unit and integration testing.

+- Implementing unit tests using jUnit to validate the functionality of individual components, ensuring they perform as expected.
+- Leveraging Mockito for integration testing to simulate interactions between components and evaluate their behavior under various scenarios.

-Please click on the links to navigate to each activity's folder and explore the related materials.
+> Please click on the links to navigate to each activity's folder and explore the related materials.

 <!-- ## Contributing